DanceAction Artists & Collaborators

 Sofia Juan (Singer) was born in Buenos Aires, Argentina.
 Sofia is a singer, songwriter, actress, and performer.
 With an eclectic background in Latin music, Jazz,

 Tango, and Musical Theater, Sofia has been singing all her life.
 She has recorded, performed, and collaborated on a number of projects with different groups and renowned musicians.
 Her unique and versatile voice afforded her the opportunity of touring through Europe and the Americas.
 In 2009 she founded Amapola Dry, an electro-tango down-tempo project, with multi-awarded producer Martin Fuks.
-As teaching artist, Sofia has worked for different organizations in New York City such as Casita Maria.
+As a teaching artist, Sofia has worked for different organizations in New York City such as Casita Maria.
 She is currently running her own Arts Education organization called A Capella Music School, as well as Broadway Bees, a Summer Performing Arts Program for children.
 Sofia studied music as a voice major at EMBA – Escuela de Música de Buenos Aires.
-She also graduated from AMDA NY conservatory program with a degree in Musical Theater.
-For more information about A capella Music School visit:
+She also graduated from the AMDA NY conservatory program with a degree in Musical Theater.
+For more information about Acapella Music School visit:

 DanceAction Past Collaborators